ItsUjj96/practice/README.md

 ## npm install
 ## npm start

 After starting the application, you'll get a distorted UI.
+The UI is not properly formatted.
 You have to correct everything as per the given screenshot.

 **Note:**
 You can use any images from google or for code you can take a reference from any online platform.
 Just make UI look like the image.